 blog

 Went for a walk with my wife, she had her Polaroid with the new Impossible b/w 2.0 film with her.
 The sun was already low and some skaters were practicing their tricks.
+I asked one of them to do a wheelie, so I could take the picture I had in mind.
+With exposure compensation to the max and shot against the sun, I am quite satisfied with it.

 some impressions from Davos, Switzerland

 I am certainly not Charlie, because (the authors of) Charlie (Hebdo) were far more brave than I will ever be.
 And I live in Germany, with a government that happily sells tanks to Saudi Arabia, a country that has not only one of the worst human rights records in the world, but does not mind a ridiculous cleric decree that forbids citizens to build snowmen for religious reasons.
+Well, actually the problem is not about snowmen, but the fact that the german government does not have the balls to criticize the SA government for its support of extremist islamic terrorism or the punishment of blogger Raif Badawi because we have a good business relationship and rely on their oil.